JettJones/jettjones.github.io/docs/_posts/2020-08-02-first-psot.markdown

 Next step will be pushing this up to github to see if it publishes correctly to the site. :fingers_crossed:

+Learnings:
+* the `source` field in _config.xml is not supported.
+So the jekyll content will need to be at the root of the repo or in `/docs`. [ [citation][source-citation] ]
+* urls are case sensitive when github hosted, but not in the local jekyll.
+Sorry favicon404.PNG

 Aside: The road not taken
 ----